fourstix/Elfos-SPI-Displays/README.md

   * show.asm - Read an show a bitmap graphics image file on the display.
   * pixiecvt.asm - Conversion routines used to read and display a graphics image.
   * sh1106build.bat - Windows batch file to assemble and link the sh1106 programs.

-    *TODO: merge these include files with the sh1106 include files*
+* **/src/gfx_lib/include/**  -- Include files for the graphics display programs. *TODO: merge these include files with the sh1106 include files*
-* **/src/sh1106/include/**  -- Include files for the graphics display programs.
   * sysconfig.inc - System configuration definitions for sh1106 programs.
   * sh1106.inc - SH1106 display value constants.
   * sh1106_lib.inc - External definitions for routines in the sh1106_lib.